 If you’d like to support the development of Pi-hole, use the form above to send us a donation (monthly or a one-time).

-You can also help us out by purchasing items or services through our affiliate links below.
+You can also help us out by becoming a patron or purchasing items/services through our affiliate links below.

 - Digital Ocean